lowlighter/metrics/README.md

 From the `Developer settings` of your account settings, select `Personal access tokens` to create a new token.

-No additional scopes are needed, unless you want to include your private repositories metrics or if you want to use the `traffic` plugin.
+No additional scopes are needed.

 ![Setup a GitHub personal token](.github/readme/imgs/setup_personal_token.png)